Thursday, April 16, 2020

 FEAR NO EVIL.
 NBC Television, USA, 1969, color, 120 min.
 Directed by Paul Wendkos.
 Written by Richard Alan Simmons.
 Cinematography by Andrew J. McIntyre.
 Music by Billy (William) Goldenberg.
 Starring Louis Jourdan, Lynda Day (George), Carrol O'Connor, Wilfrid Hyde-White, Katherine Woodville, Jeanne Buckley, Ivor Barry and Bradford Dillman.

-Louis Jourdan delivers a nice performance as a psychiatrist specializing in the the occult, with the droll and impeccably styled Wilfrid Hyde-White as his Watson-like sidekick.
-Both men become embroiled in the supernatural while investigating a mysterious antique mirror which purportedly is able to bring the dead back to life, or in this case one recently married Bradford Dillman.
+Louis Jourdan delivers a fine performance as a psychiatrist specializing in the the occult, with the droll but impeccably styled Wilfrid Hyde-White as his Watson-like sidekick.
+They become embroiled in the supernatural while investigating a mysterious antique mirror which purportedly is able to bring the dead back to life--or in this case one recently married Bradford Dillman.
 Sexy Lynda Day George (RIP Christopher!) plays Dillman's hapless widow, who is ensnared by the mirror's enigmatic influence.
 Based on a story by famed werewolf writer Guy Endore, this first ever "Made-for-TV" occult film is surprising erotic and spooky given the time period when it was made and its humble television roots.
 An effective score by Goldenberg also adds to the film's aura.
 Fear No Evil was projected to be the pilot for an NBC series called Bedevilled and although that series never developed a sequel was made about a year later hoping to capitalize on the enormous ratings success of its predecessor.
-Its title: Ritual of Evil (listed further below).
+Its title: Ritual of Evil (listed alphabetically further below).

 * * * * * * * * * *